Land Stewardship Manager

 • Passion for natural resource conservation and a commitment to developing strong working relationships with landowners and partners

-• Ability to use and manage databases and other industry-specific computer software (Microsoft Word and Excel, Adobe, databases)
+• Ability to use and manage databases and other industry-specific computer software (Microsoft Word and Excel, Adobe, and databases)

-• Physical ability to hike through the varied landscapes of southern Colorado and to travel via vehicle over rough terrain including narrow and winding natural surface roads, ranch roads, and high-elevation sites, sometimes in remote locations and in varying weather conditions
+• Physical ability to hike through the varied landscapes of southern Colorado and to travel via vehicle over rough terrain, including narrow and winding natural surface roads, ranch roads, and high elevation sites, sometimes in remote locations and in varying weather conditions

 Preferred Qualifications